Meet Khadija and Jamal

 She knew it was time to make a decision.
 With so many young kids, how would this be possible?
 Could she and Jamal even be successful?
 It was a risk they decided to take.
 What they did know was that they had the drive and passion and it would enable them to support their growing family.

-It seems like almost yesterday that Khadija was filling individual henna packages by hand in her little warehouse space while working from home when they first started their business.
-She and Jamal kept reinvesting in their business without ever taking out a single loan.
+It seems like almost yesterday that Khadija was filling individual henna packages by hand our of her kitchen and garage, when they first started their business.
+She and Jamal kept reinvesting in their business without any outside assistance.
 They have been able to organically grow their business and even have loyal clients who still shop with Henna Sooq to this very day.

 The Henna Plant